Exgrozdova/us-medical-insurance-costs/README.md

 **Key Insights**
 - Smoking is the main driver of insurance costs; smokers pay much more than non-smokers.
 - Regional differences exist but are smaller; Southeast smokers pay the most, Northeast non-smokers the least.
-- BMI and family size are fairly stable across groups; number of children and BMI are not strongly affected by smoking.
+- BMI and family size are fairly stable across groups.
--

 **Files**
-insurance.csv — dataset
+- 'insurance.csv' — dataset
-us-medical-insurance-costs.ipynb — analysis notebook
+- 'us-medical-insurance-costs.ipynb' — analysis notebook

 Created on Codecademy educational platform.